 Find out how sensitive you – and your family- are to mold exposure

 It is obvious when the mold remediation is in the process; the mold concentration level will be at its highest point and then will decrease gradually.
 Although the experts will do their best to prevent the spread of the spores, still there can be some accidental release into the adjoining areas and the mold can affect things such as air quality.
 So, if you are mold-sensitive, you should consider alternative lodging while the work is going on.
 In some cases, the experts will use some chemicals during the work that you may be allergic to.
 So, it is better to leave the area until the job is completed.

-So, deciding to stay at home or not during mold remediation will depend on many factors.
+Deciding to stay at home or not during mold remediation will depend on many factors.
 You should consider all of these factors and discuss in detail with the experts before coming up to any decision.
-It is obvious that the mold remediation process will run smoothly if the occupants are not there.
+It is obvious that the mold remediation process will run more quickly if the occupants are not there.
 However, there are other things to take into account with your unique situation such as finances or young children.